seed-rs/seed/README.md

 ```

 You can pass more than one variable to the `Msg` enum via the closure, as long
-as it's set up appropriate in `Msg`'s definitino.
+as it's set up appropriate in `Msg`'s definition.

 Event syntax may be improved later with the addition of a single macro that infers what the type of event
 is based on the trigger, and avoids the use of manually creating a `Vec` to store the